LucasDelfino92/morrowindsharp/modlist.md

 ### CONFLICT NOTES

-The following mods will conflict with each other. [**Follow the instructions here**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame) on how to delete records using TESAME.
+The following plugins will conflict with each other. [**Follow the instructions here**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame) on how to delete records using TESAME.

 - Delete the following records from **MW_Inconsistencies.esp** for compatibility with **Morrowind Anti-Cheese.esp**:
     - Ingredient **ingred_scrap_metal_01**